ros2/ros2_documentation/source/Tutorials/Topics/Understanding-ROS2-Topics.rst

 Throughout this tutorial, we will use ``rqt_graph`` to visualize the changing nodes and topics, as well as the connections between them.

-The turtlesim tutorial tells you how to install rqt and all its plugins, including rqt_graph.
+The :ref:`turtlesim tutorial <Turtlesim>` tells you how to install rqt and all its plugins, including rqt_graph.

-.. todo: :ref:`Turtlesim` for turtlesim

 To run rqt_graph, open a new terminal and enter the command: